ZahraShahlaie/Computer_Vision_Learning/04-computer-vision/README.md

 # 👁️ Advanced Computer Vision

-This repository contains a structured collection of tutorials, articles, notebooks, experiments, and practical projects covering important topics in modern **Computer Vision and Deep Learning**.
+This section contains a structured collection of tutorials, articles, notebooks, experiments, and practical projects covering modern **Computer Vision and Deep Learning**.

-This section progresses from fundamental computer vision tasks such as **object detection** and **semantic segmentation**, through **object tracking** and **Vision Transformers**, and finally applies these concepts to **real-world computer vision projects**.
+The learning path progresses from **object detection and semantic segmentation** to **object tracking, Vision Transformers, and real-world computer vision applications**.

-Each subfolder focuses on a specific computer vision task, architecture, or practical application and combines theoretical concepts with hands-on implementations.

 ---